 - In another bowl combine flour, cocoa powder, baking powder, and salt.
 Add flour mixture to butter mixture and stir until combined.
 Spread half of the batter into the prepared pan.
 Bake 12 minutes or just until set.
-Cool on a wire rack 30 minutes.
+Cool on a wire rack for 30 minutes.

 - Meanwhile, for filling, in a large bowl combine coconut, condensed milk, the remaining 1 tsp. vanilla, and the almond extract.

 - Spread filling over baked chocolate layer; sprinkle with almonds.
-Carefully spread the remaining chocolate batter over filling.
-Bake 20 to 25 minutes or until chocolate layer is set.
+Carefully spread the remaining chocolate batter over the filling.
+Bake 20 to 25 minutes or until the chocolate layer is set.
 Cool in pan on a wire rack.

 Place bars in a single layer in an airtight container; cover.
 Store in the refrigerator for up to 3 days or freeze for up to 3 months.

 To toast nuts, preheat oven to 300 degrees F. Spread nuts in a shallow baking pan.
 Bake 10 to 15 minutes or until nuts are just golden, stirring once or twice.
 Let cool.

 Amount Per Serving: Calories: 187Total Fat: 10 ggSaturated Fat: 6gTrans Fat: 28 mggUnsaturated Fat: 2gCholesterol: 6 gmgSodium: 98 mgmgCarbohydrates: 24gFiber: 1gSugar: 19 gg